janua/kinesis-om-consumer/README.md

 ## Kinesis Om Consumer Template

 This is a template that combines Scala and Clojurescript with OM to consume an AWS Kinesis stream.
+It assumes that the messages pushed onto Kinesis are in `JSON` format.

 In Scala it is using Play 2.3.x and the Amazon Kinesis Client Library, with very basic checkpointing.